 Below is a map that was initially put together by some very ambitious Reddit users.
 Zoom right into NYC to visualize the detail.

 4) New York City Subway Map

-If you are visiting NYC, odds are you will be using the vast subway network during your time there.
+If you are visiting NYC, odds are you will be using the vast subway network (and other NYC transportation) during your time there.
 Connecting the boroughs are 36 subway lines and 472 stations all around the city.

 No matter what your route is, the fare is just a flat $2.90.
 This can be paid by refilling a Metrocard, or more simply tapping your phone, credit card, or OMNY card (soon to replace the Metrocard) at the turnstile.

 Subways (and other public transport) is also a great way to get between the airport and NYC.
 Instead of paying for expensive Uber or taxi rides, simply leverage the public transport network and save some money.

 Below is the subway map of New York City: